CCRSF-IFX/SF_LR_SOMATIC/README.md

 #### Sorting BAM Files
 - **Purpose**: Sorts the aligned reads in the BAM files by their genomic coordinates.
 Sorting is necessary for many downstream analyses, including variant calling.
-- **Tool**: Typically, this step is performed using tools like Samtools, which can efficiently sort and index BAM files.
+- **Tool**: This step is performed using Samtools, which can efficiently sort and index BAM files.

 #### Quality Control with Qualimap and NanoPlot
 - **Purpose**: Assesses the quality of the sequencing and alignment.
 Quality control metrics help identify potential issues with sequencing runs or alignment processes.